ss

 While the offense continued to struggle, scoring just twice on seven hits over 10 innings, Cleveland did get contributions from two of its biggest slump-ridden players – Shin-Soo Choo and Carlos Santana.

-The pair of key cogs in the lineup combined to go 5-for-8, scoring three runs and driving in one.
-Choo had base hits in each of his last three trips to the plate, while Santana hit his ninth homer of the season — a solo shot that scored the first of the Indians’ two runs in a game-tying second inning.
+The pair of key cogs combined to go 5-for-8, scoring three runs and driving in one.
+Choo had base hits in each of his last three trips to the plate, while Santana hit his ninth homer of the season – a solo shot that scored the first of the Indians’ two runs in a game-tying second inning.

 Both Santana and Choo were on base for Phelps’ homer, Choo singling and stealing second before Santana was intentionally walked.